 The amount of prepaid expenses depends on the closing date and the interest rate of your home loan.

-Lender credits are funds that may be contributed by your mortgage lender to offset some of your closing costs.
-Lender credits can help reduce your out-of-pocket expenses on the closing day.
+Lender credits are funds your mortgage lender may contribute to offset some of your closing costs.
+It can help reduce your out-of-pocket expenses on the closing day.

-However, note that lender credits may sometimes be a reflection of a higher interest rate.
+However, note that lender credits may sometimes reflect a higher interest rate.

-Deposits and credits are amounts that you have already paid toward your home purchase.
-These amounts include your earnest money deposit and any seller credits that you have negotiated.
+Deposits and credits are amounts you have already paid for your home purchase.
+These amounts include your earnest money deposit and any seller credits you negotiated.

 - The earnest money deposit is a show of good faith that you are serious about buying the home.

-- The seller credits are amounts that the seller agrees to pay towards your closing costs.
+- The seller credits are amounts the seller agrees to pay toward your closing costs.

 When it comes to paying your cash to close, there are several different payment methods that you can use.
 Here are some of the most common options: